shakasan/mesScripts/README.md

 Content
 =======

-* Android SDK install script : howto and details in this post https://sirenacorp.be/installer-le-sdk-android/
+* Android SDK install script : howto and details in this post https://sirenacorp.be/installer-le-sdk-android/ (French)
+* Check My VPN script : howto and details in this post : https://sirenacorp.be/vpn-sur-et-efficace-pour-son-nas/ (French)

 Credits
 =======